DistributedCollective/bootstrap-continuous-tokens/README.md

 This project is based on [Aragon One Court presale project](https://github.com/aragonone/court-presale) and provides a similar fashion presale and bonding curve based AMM to link two tokens.

+## Importante changes and future work

+- This contracts were decoupled from Aragon's ENS integration.
+This means, some contracts are manually deployed and initialized (requiring the system contracts to extend from `UnsafeAragonApp` instead).
+- Contracts deployment and configuration was set-up using several transactions in order to get a working version faster.
+This workflow is more expensive (although RSK is cheap) and slow.
+This might be refactored in order to use a configuration contract as the [original template one](https://github.com/aragonone/court-presale/blob/master/template/contracts/EOPBCTemplate.sol).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.